 LIDAR (Light Detection and Ranging) and INSAR (Interferometric Synthetic Aperture Radar): these and other interferometric imaging techniques will play a major role in future subsidence detection and tracking as sensors and science improve.

-In other parts of the world, subsidence occurs due to oil and gas withdrawal, underground mining, and natural depositional compaction.
-Natural land subsidence occurs over long periods of time due to the deposition sediments over thousands to millions of years; but it doesn’t compare to the rates of subsidence caused by humans.
+In other parts of the world, subsidence occurs due to fluid withdrawals, underground mining, and natural depositional compaction.
+Natural land subsidence occurs over long periods due to sediment deposition over thousands to millions of years, but it doesn’t compare to the rates of subsidence caused by humans.